 Active birders throughout southern Canada and the northern states are likely going to come across heavily-marked light morph Red-tailed Hawks.
-Red-tailed Hawks in the east show a great deal of minor variation to their plumage, and at no time is this more appreciated/noticed than during the winter months.
+Red-tailed Hawks in the east show a great deal of minor variation to their plumage, and at no time is this more appreciated/noticed than it is during the winter months.
 As winter sets hold and birding slows to a crawl, birders by in large tend to afford a little more time for study of perched raptors.
 When approaching the ID of “Northern” (abieticola) Red-tailed Hawks, it is important to consider the following:

 – There is no clear, obvious, universally-recognizable “dividing line” between Eastern and Northern.
 In Ontario, one cannot simply travel to the edge of the boreal forest and see a heavily-marked bird on the boreal side of the road, and a lightly-marked bird on the Great Lakes/St. Lawrence side of the road.
 There is a gradual blending of the two.
 The middle ground overlap zone consists of an interesting mix of gray-area birds, with each birder choosing their own threshold for what is, and what is not, a Northern RT.
 It is a completely arbitrary assignment in the end.
 Since birders are relying on their own skill set and their knowledge derived from the knowledge of experts in the field, it is possible that a great deal of (minor) variance exists.